-i.
+- i.
 Following the conclusion of the hearing, the Resolution Officer will prepare a written determination, including the finding of responsibility or non-responsibility, and rationale.
-The written determination will include:

-1. Identification of the allegations potentially constituting prohibited conduct,

-2. A description of the procedural steps taken from the receipt of the complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held,

-3. Findings of fact supporting the determination,

-4. Conclusions regarding the application of the applicable policy to the facts, ii.
+The written determination will include: - 1.
+Identification of the allegations potentially constituting prohibited conduct, - 2.
+A description of the procedural steps taken from the receipt of the complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held, - 3.
+Findings of fact supporting the determination, - 4.
+Conclusions regarding the application of the applicable policy to the facts, - 5.
+A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the university imposes on the Respondent, and whether remedies designed to restore or preserve equal access to the university education program or activity will be provided by the university to the Complainant - 6.
+Procedures and basis to appeal a written determination. - i.
 The Resolution Officer will submit the written determination, including any applicable sanctions, to the Civil Rights & Title IX Coordinator within five (5) days following the conclusion of the hearing.

-5. A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the university imposes on the Respondent, and whether remedies designed to restore or preserve equal access to the university education program or activity will be provided by the university to the Complainant

-6. The university's procedures and basis to appeal a written determination.

-X. Sanctions
+IX.
+Sanctions

-- A. In all sexual misconduct cases, the Resolution Officer or designee will prepare a written determination on the potential policy violation(s), which will outline the sanction and the rationale for the sanction and submit it to the Civil Rights & Title IX Coordinator within ten (10) business days following the conclusion of the hearing.
-In all other cases, the Resolution Officer or designee will prepare a final investigative report and submit it to the Civil Rights & Title IX Coordinator or designee, who will consult with the proper university officials on sanctions as outlined below. - B. Sanctioning for Students
+A. In all sexual misconduct cases, the Resolution Officer or designee will prepare a written determination on the potential policy violation(s), which will outline the sanction and the rationale for the sanction and submit it to the Civil Rights & Title IX Coordinator within ten (10) business days following the conclusion of the hearing.
+In all other cases, the Resolution Officer or designee will prepare a final investigative report and submit it to the Civil Rights & Title IX Coordinator or designee, who will consult with the proper university officials on sanctions as outlined below.

+B. Sanctioning for Students